kdm9/axe/docs/index.rst

 Welcome to axe's documentation!
 ===============================

-Axe is a read demultiplexer, useful in situations where sequence reads contain the barcodes that uniquly distinguish samples.
-Axe uses a rapid and accurate algorithm based on hamming mismatch tries to compeditively match the prefix of a sequencing read against a set of barcodes.
+Axe is a read de-multiplexer, useful in situations where sequence reads contain the barcodes that uniquely distinguish samples.
+Axe uses a rapid and accurate algorithm based on hamming mismatch tries to competitively match the prefix of a sequencing read against a set of barcodes.
 Axe supports combinatorial barcoding schemes.